rockerBOO/boo-colorscheme-nvim/README.md

 Plug 'rockerBOO/boo-colorscheme-nvim'
 ```

-Then in your `init.vim` you can set it to use it as color scheme.
+Then in your `init.vim` you can set it to use it as your color scheme.

 ```vimscript
 lua require'boo-colorscheme'.use{}